-Thanks to the efforts of several people, enthusiasts for genealogy and history, along with my own efforts and a little DNA, not that of my own yet, but that of other family members willing to help build a DNA family tree, I have discovered that my deep roots on either side of my parentage can be traced back to Eurasia, Europe, East Asia, Africia and American Indians.
+Thanks to the efforts of several people, enthusiasts for genealogy and history, along with my own efforts and a little DNA testing and family members willing to help build a DNA family tree, I have discovered that my deep roots on either side of my parentage can be traced back to Eurasia, Europe, East Asia, West Asia, Africia and American Indians.
 The only one of those categories that surprised me in the least was East Easian on my maternal side.
 I have always known my family and I know who I am.
 I am White.
 I have never had to invent or reinvent my life story.
 There have been happy bits and grim bits and, yes, a few bits of which I am not totally proud, but I can live with that.

 When speaking out one might be ignored, a few may criticize or ridicule, but several may stop to listen and think.
 Regardless of the outcome or the reaction of the people, stay undeterred.
 If one could hear your strong voice and clear resolve they would know without a doubt that the written words are not angry words, but words of true concern for those who are affected by unfairness.
 Unfortunately on the Internet we cannot see a person's eyes, see their facial expressions or hear their tone of voice.
 If so, at least in my case, the aforementioned would reveal a passionate boldness with an attitude of caring.